hoppetoss/platform_starter_pack/day1/README.md

-### Part 1 : Build a Microservice for the Demo
+### Day 1 : Build a Microservice for the Demo

+**Goal**

-Goal: Build a simple FastAPI microservice to serve as the demo app.
+Create a simple FastAPI microservice (with observability) as the foundation for our demo.
+It will simulate real business logic and expose endpoints for health checks and observability.

+#### Part 1 – Setup & Tool Installation

+Endpoints Overview
-Endpoints: • /checkout → simulates real business logic • /healthz → readiness / liveness probe
+	•	/checkout → simulates real business logic

-#### Install Required Tools
+	•	/healthz → readiness/liveness probe

+**Install Required Tools**

 ```
 brew install kind kubectl